Cray-HPE/docs-csm/install/deploy_final_ncn.md

     ncn-m002# exit
     ```

-1. Apply the `kdump` hotfix.
+1. Apply the `kdump` workaround.

     `kdump` assists in taking a dump of the NCN if it encounters a kernel panic.
     `kdump` does not work properly in CSM 1.2.
-Until this hotfix is applied, `kdump` may not produce a proper dump.
+Until this workaround is applied, `kdump` may not produce a proper dump.
-    Earlier in the install, this hotfix was applied to all of the NCNs except for `ncn-m001`, because it was the PIT
+    Earlier in the install, this workaround was applied to all of the NCNs except for `ncn-m001`, because it was the PIT
     node.
 Running it now applies the fix to `ncn-m001` as well.

     ```bash
-    ncn-m001# /usr/share/doc/csm/scripts/hotfixes/kdump/hotfix.sh
+    ncn-m001# /usr/share/doc/csm/scripts/workarounds/kdump/run.sh
     ```

     Example output: